Airbus A350: A350-900ULR

-The MTOW of the ultra-long range -900ULR has been increased to 280 t and its fuel capacity increased from 141000 to 165000 L within existing fuel tanks, enabling up to 19-hour flights with a 9700 nmi range, the longest range of any airliner in service As of 2023.
+Designated as weight variant 13 (WV013), the MTOW of the ultra-long range -900ULR has been increased to 280 t and its fuel capacity increased from 141000 to 165000 L within existing fuel tanks, enabling up to 19-hour flights with a 9700 nmi range, the longest range of any airliner in service As of 2023.
 The MTOW is increased by 5 tonnes from the previously certified 275 tonnes variant.
 Because of the A350-900's fuel consumption of 5.8 tonnes per hour, it needs an additional 24 tonnes of fuel to fly 19 hours instead of the standard 15 hours: the increased MTOW and lower payloads will enable the larger fuel capacity.
 Non-stop flights could last more than 20 hours.
 The first −900ULR was rolled out without its engines in February 2018 for ground testing.
 Flight-tests after engine installation checked the larger fuel capacity and measured the performance improvements from the extended winglets.
 It made its first flight on 23 April 2018.

+There are no addition structural changes fitted to the A350-900ULR, therefore it retains the same type certificate and model name as the baseline A350-941.
+The larger fuel capacity is enabled by integrating a modified fuel system to make use of the extra spaces in the centre wing box, no auxiliary fuel tanks are fitted.
+Also the front cargo hold is disabled due to operational limits but can be reactivated depending on customer needs.